rust-random/book/src/crate-reprod.md

 Given fixed inputs, all items (should) fall into one of three categories:

--   Output is non-deterministic, thus never reproducible (example: `rand::thread_rng`)
+-   Output is non-deterministic, thus never reproducible (example: `rand::rng`)
 -   Output is deterministic, but not considered portable (`SmallRng`, `StdRng`; limitations below)
 -   Output is deterministic and portable (named RNGs; most distributions, sampling and shuffling algorithms)